-Finally, my teaching emphasizes global interconnectedness between communities, regions, and nations while considering the unique histories, gendered sociospatial relations, and political realities of individual places.
+Finally, my teaching emphasizes global interconnectedness between communities, regions, and nations while considering the unique histories, gendered and racialized sociospatial relations, and political realities of individual places.
 I aim to create a dynamic classroom where students can connect what they are learning to personal experience.

 Hiemstra, Nancy and Deirdre Conlon.
 2017.
 Beyond privatization: bureaucratization and the spatialities of immigration detention expansion.
 Territory, Politics, Governance.

 Hiemstra, Nancy.
-2016.
+2017.
 Periscoping as a feminist methodological approach for researching the seemingly hidden.
 The Professional Geographer.

 Hiemstra, Nancy, and Emily Billo.
-2016.
+2017.
 Introduction: Feminist research and knowledge production in geography.
 Introductory article for co-edited special issue in The Professional Geographer, on feminist research in geography.